ArctosDB/documentation-wiki/_documentation/sharing-data-and-resources.markdown

 period.

 **Publications** and **Projects** are shared globally.
-Researchers borrowing specimens from several collections may create shared Projects which produce shared Publications citing multiple collections.
+Researchers borrowing objects from several collections may create shared Projects which produce shared Publications citing multiple collections.

 **Media** are shared globally.
 PDFs of shared publications are one use case;